 Minton & Co. introduced majolica at London's Great Exhibition of 1851.
 In 1849, Herbert Minton, the firm's owner, hired Léon Arnoux, a French modeler, designer, decorator, and ceramic chemist who had worked at Sèvres, and tasked him with planning Minton's display for the Great Exhibition.
-Arnoux drew on his knowledge of Renaissance ceramics to develop what came to be known as majolica, a new style of earthenware distinguished by the rich, saturated color glazes he created to decorate the boldly-modeled pottery.
+Arnoux drew on his knowledge of Renaissance ceramics to develop what came to be known as majolica, a new style of earthenware distinguished by the rich, saturated color of the lead-based glazes he created to decorate the boldly-modeled pottery.
 The innovations developed by Arnoux for Minton & Co. and later adopted by other manufacturers enabled them to efficiently mass produce the decorative molded earthenware at lower costs than porcelain, which was much more labor-intensive.

 D. F. Haynes & Co., Chesapeake Pottery.
 "Japonica" teaware and jugs, ca. 1882-86.
 Earthenware with majolica glazes.
-Private collection, some ex. coll.
+Private collection, some ex coll.
 Dr. Howard Silby.
-Photograph: Bruce White.
+Photograph: Bruce M. White.

-Josiah Wedgwood and Sons.
-Swan Vase.
-1889.
+Josiah Wedgwood & Sons.
+Swan Vase, designed ca. 1875; this example 1887.
 Earthenware with majolica glazes.
 The English Collection.
-Photograph: Bruce White.
+Photograph: Bruce M. White.

 Minton recruited French and other European artists, including Albert-Ernest Carrier-Belleuse, Pierre-Émile Jeannest, Hugues Protât, Émile-Aubert Lessore, and Paul Comoléra, to create designs for majolica.
-The talent and skill of these artists contributed greatly to the firm's success, as did its relationship with the royal family.
-Minton majolica was used in the Royal Dairy at Windsor and throughout the South Kensington Museum (now the Victoria and Albert Museum).
+The talent and skill of these artists contributed greatly to the firm's success, as did its relationship with the British royal family.
+Minton majolica was used in the Royal Dairy at Windsor and throughout the South Kensington Museum (now the Victoria and Albert Museum), which are featured in a video presentation.
 The exhibition includes a watercolor design indicating the use of Minton architectural majolica in the Royal Dairy.
 Also on view are a majolica Maiden with Vase sculpture and a fountain originally designed and produced for the Royal Dairy and later reproduced for sale to the public.

-Several key Minton pieces on view include a life-sized peacock designed ca. 1873 by Paul Comoléra and made in 1876, a seven-foot-tall flower stand or jar-dinière exhibited at the 1855 Exposition Universelle in Paris on loan from the Potteries Museum, and a foxglove flower pot and stand designed in 1850, which is an example of the model displayed at London's Great Exhibition of 1851 and New York's Crystal Palace in 1853.
+Several key Minton pieces on view include a life-sized peacock designed by Paul Comoléra and made in 1876, a seven-foot-tall flower stand or jardinière exhibited at the 1855 Exposition Universelle in Paris on loan from the Potteries Museum, and a foxglove flower pot and stand designed around 1850, which is an example of the model displayed at London's Great Exhibition of 1851 and New York's Crystal Palace in 1853.